microsoft/ivy/doc/examples/client_server_example.md

 heading 'Constraints'.
 These facts are a logical representation of the bad pattern we observed graphically.
 Two of them are obvious: the facts `link(0,0)` and `link(1,0)` say that both clients are linked to the server.
-Implicit in the grpahic, though, is a third fact: `0:client ~= 1:client`.
+Implicit in the graphic, though, is a third fact: `0:client ~= 1:client`.
 This says that `0` and `1` name distinct clients.

 Also notice that the nodes and the arcs in the graph have been highlighted